bartbilliet/ColdStart-Challenge-2021/challenges/challenge4/completed/readme.md

 Vue.js and node.js are not my usual frameworks, so I'm very well aware code could be written much-much more optimal.

 - The webshop is published at: https://calm-forest-037926d03.azurestaticapps.net
+  - It is a vue.js front-end, and node.js back-end, hosted on Azure Static Web Apps.
 - The order tracking app is published at: https://lemon-pond-0fddb6c03.azurestaticapps.net
+  - It is a Blazor front-end, and node.js back-end, hosted on Azure Static Web apps.
+- The Driver app has been tested on UWP only.
+  - It is a Xamarin front-end, and node.js back-end hosted on an Azure Functions plan.
+- There are a few background processes (queue trigger to accept new orders in the factory, timer trigger to simulate order processing by the factory, cosmosdb trigger to update order tracking via SignalR)
+  - Theses background processes are hosted on the same Azure Functions plan than what the Driver App is using.
+Some repetition of code was unfortunately unavoidable here as Azure Static Web Apps only allow HTTP triggers (no timer, queue, cosmosdb triggers).

 ## Manual activities done for this challenge:
 - Make sure your cosmosdb has a /id partition